CWE & SOS Application Information

 Check out these Frequently Asked Questions about the orientation position.

 Absolutely not!
-Just like with any new job, there is an extensive training process to prepare you in the spring.
-You’ll hear from many campus departments, learn Auburn Knowledge including history, traditions, and fun facts.
-Whether you are new to Auburn or have been here multiple years, the First Year Experience team will teach you everything you need to know to be successful in the role.
+Just like with many jobs, there is a training process to prepare you.
+In the spring, you’ll hear from many campus departments and learn the history, traditions and some fun facts about Auburn.
+Whether you are new to Auburn or have been here multiple semesters, the First Year Experience team will prepare you to be successful in the role.

 Absolutely!
-Anyone can be an Orientation Counselor whether they started here freshman year or they transferred into the university.
-The First Year Experience team values each student’s experience transitioning into the university.
-The diverse perspectives of all our students, especially our transfer students, contribute to an amazing orientation team who can serve our incoming freshmen, transfer students, and their families.
-We often have transfer students who apply for this role during their first semester at Auburn and are very successful as Orientation Counselors.
+Whether you started here as a freshman or transferred in from another institution, anyone is welcome to apply.
+The FYE team values each student’s experiences.
+The diverse perspectives of all our students contribute to an amazing orientation team who serve our incoming freshmen, transfer students, and their families.
+We often have students who apply for this role during their first semester at Auburn and are very successful as Orientation Counselors.